roman-milk/roman-milk.github.io/brooke.md

  His body slumped back on the bed.
 His breathing calmed from the deep gasps of a moment ago.
 He opened his eyes not seeing the ceiling yet seeing everything in sharp focus.
 It was the very first time with a woman.
 He hadn't imagined it like this.
 He thought it would be a quick fumble under the sheets in the dark.

  His mind raced over all that had happened since she had opened the door.
 There was no doubt in his mind now.
 What ever it took he would save her by rescuing her friend.
-Report_Story #1